What are custom visuals in Power BI and where can I get them?

-- By using Power BI visuals created with our SDK, you may be importing data from, or sending data to, a third party or other service outside of your Power BI tenant’s geographic area, compliance boundary, or national cloud instance.
+- By using Power BI visuals created with our SDK, you may be importing data from, or sending data to, a third party or other service outside of your Power BI tenant’s geographic area, compliance boundary, or national/regional cloud instance.

 - Once Power BI visuals from AppSource are imported, they may be updated automatically without any additional notice.